Malayisation: Malaysia

 Siti Nurhaliza, the most prominent Malay pop star of her era, performing in full traditional Malay costume.
 She is credited with having introduced and popularised the Malay traditional pop culture throughout the Malay world.

 The Malay Peninsula, now an important part of Malaysia, has been the stronghold of Malay sultanates for centuries.
 As the entire peninsula was consolidated under Melaka's rule in the 15th century, it became the core of the Malay world since then, thus earning its name Tanah Melayu ("Malay land") in Malay language.
 The traditional institutions of sultanates in the peninsula survived the colonisation, and were incorporated into the blueprints of the modern state in 1948.
 Ultimately, Malay rulers remained at the highest hierarchical order of the society.

 Malayness has been conceived as fundamental basis for state's ideology and it became the main driving force for Malay nationalism in a struggle against British colonisation.
 The state itself is largely organised around the idea of maintaining the special status of Malays as the first among equals of the Bumiputra communities.
 The historical identification of the Malays with Islam was entrenched in the Article 160 of the Constitution of Malaysia.
 The article defines specifically a "Malay" as a person who professes the religion of Islam, habitually speaks the Malay language and conforms to Malay custom.
 The Malaysian government also has taken the step of defining Malaysian Culture through the 1971 National Culture Policy, which defined what was considered official culture, basing it around Malay culture and integrating Islamic influences.
 The government has historically made little distinction between "Malay culture" and "Malaysian culture".

 Although it has been a subject of criticism even by the Malays themselves, the notion of becoming a Muslim means Masuk Melayu (entering Malayness) remains popular.
-This could have been caused by the centuries-old unclear distinction between "Islamisation" and "Malayisation", for there is a high tendency of the new revertees having eventually Malayised by the dominant Malay-Muslim culture.
+This could have been caused by the centuries-old unclear distinction between "Islamisation" and "Malayisation", for there is a high tendency of the new converts having eventually Malayised by the dominant Malay-Muslim culture.